SomeBoringNerd/SomeBoringNerd/README.md

 ## Hello !
-I'm SomeBoringNerd, I make video games, websites and minecraft related stuff.
+<center>I'm SomeBoringNerd, I make video games, websites and minecraft related stuff.
 <br><br>
 Proud member of WaifuWareINC, a group of weebs that deal with obfuscation, virus and obscure Minecraft related stuff to keep our community safe (like hacked client and plugins)<br><br>
 [![https://github.com/WaifuWare]()](https://github.com/WaifuWare)<br>